MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-knowledge-search-control-productivity-pane.md

 ---
-title: Configure knowledge search control to app side pane (Dynamics 365 Customer Service) | MicrosoftDocs
+title: Configure knowledge search control on the app side pane (Dynamics 365 Customer Service) | MicrosoftDocs
 description: See how to configure the settings for knowledge search control in Dynamics 365 Customer Service ms.date: 01/20/2021 ms.topic: article